gtg975n/python-coursework/README.md

 | `hw7`    |

 ## How to Use
-Each folder contains the original assignment instructions and completed code in either `.py` or `.ipynb` format.
-Run notebooks in a Jupyter environment or view the `.py` files directly.
+Each folder contains the original assignment instructions and completed code in `.py` format.

 ---